HippoBaro/ultramarine/docs/getting_started.md

 }
 ```

 That's it!
-To compute our Fibonacci number, we divide the problem in two and delegate it to two other actors.
+To compute our Fibonacci number, we divide the problem in two and delegate to two other actors.
 Once they are done, we combine the result and return.
 Better yet, this code is natively multi-threaded, because all actors are evenly spread throughout all available hardware.

 ## Taking advantage of virtual actors

 In the last section, we developed a *naive* implementation of a Fibonacci sequence actor.
 Naive because, generally, a proper *recursive* implementation should use memoization to cache intermediate results, and speed-up the computation.

-However, at first sight, a memoization approach will be difficult under the rules of the actor model where sharing memory (a cache, for example) is forbidden.
-We could create a central actor and have it act as a cache actor, but it would introduce a central bottleneck.
+However, at first sight, a memoization approach will be difficult to implement under the rules of the actor model where sharing memory (a cache, for example) is forbidden.
+We could create a central cache actor, but because actors are single-threaded by design, it would introduce a central bottleneck.

 Fortunately, a virtual actor model provides *horizontal* actors.
 Therefore, in Ultramarine, two calls to `ultramarine::get<fibonacci_actor>(index_number)` will always point to the same actor.
 We can take advantage of this by having each actor remember it's value.